 8 Projects in Pacific Motorway M1 upgrade program

-The Coomera Connector is a future state-controlled north-south corridor between Loganholme and Nerang, east of the Pacific Motorway (M1).
+The Coomera Connector, that is sometimes referred to as the Second M1, is a future state-controlled north-south corridor between Loganholme and Nerang, east of the Pacific Motorway (M1).

 We are undertaking a preliminary evaluation to investigate viable staging options for investment in the project that will meet the future traffic and transport needs of the M1 between Daisy Hill and the Logan Motorway (DH2LM).